inesuwase/pizza-web-app/README.md

 2.The client using this website also will be able to select his/her pizza crust he/she needs.
 3.The client also will select a pizza topping of his/her need.
 ## Technologies
-1.HTML Javascript
+1.HTML Javascript CSS jQuery  bootstrap
-2.CSS
-3.jQuery
-4.bootstrap
 ## CONTACT Details
 phone number: +250781104953
 E-mail: uwaseines7@gmail.com